 Discontinuance of Service

 Resignation of any Participant from the CCIMLS shall be made in writing to the CCIMLS.
-Board of Directors.
 A former Participant may reapply to the CCIMLS by making formal application in the manner prescribed for new applicants and provided all outstanding membership fees and service charges have been paid in full.

 Subscribers